-Biosimilars promise tens of billions of dollars in patient, insurer, and health system savings - projections range up to \$250 billion (Express Scripts) over 10 years.
-We believe that manufacturers, government, and regulatory groups must work together to create policies that create competition and prioritize patient access.
-66 Let's create more competition to lower the cost of prescription drugs by increasing the flow of generics and biosimilars to the market...bringing more competition to the market needs to be a top priority, as well as promoting policies that do not delay generic and biosimilar entry. ??
+Biosimilars promise tens of billions of dollars in patient, insurer and health system savings - projections range up to \$250 billion (Express Scripts) over 10 years.
+We believe that manufacturers, government and regulatory groups must work together to create policies that create competition and prioritize patient access.

+the cost of prescription drugs by increasing the flow of generics and biosimilars to the market...bringing more competition to the market needs to be a top priority, as well as promoting policies that do not delay generic and biosimilar entry. ??